|Copyright © 2005– by|

 of time, such as 40 moves in 90 minutes, with additional increments to apply until the game concludes.
 Time controls are used so games will finish in a timely manner

 and pairings for subsequent rounds can be made efficiently.
 Time controls are typically enforced by means of a time clock.
+In blitz or

 "time trouble" (German zeitnot) - in tournament chess, a situation where a player has a small amount of clock time remaining to make the required number of moves.
 This is troublesome because the player has little thinking time and must reply quickly each time his opponent moves.
 Time trouble usually results in weak play if not outright blunders.
 Tournament players must learn to manage the clock and avoid "time trouble."
 Bobby Fischer famously said when a player is in time trouble it isn't chess anymore.

 touch-move rule - in official chess tournament competitions, this rule compels a player to move whichever piece or pawn he touches first.
 There are no "take backs" in regulation play.
 Novice players must learn to first move their king two squares left or right, then place the rook on the other side of the king to complete the castling maneuver.

 transpositions - alternate move orders to create a desired position.
 In the openings, transpositions are designed to catch an opponent off-guard and reach a position the opponent would avoid if a standard move order was followed.
 (See "book opening".)

 trap - the placement of pieces or pawns to entice an opponent into an unfavorable move or line of play.
 Traps rely on the opponent's failure to perceive the danger (see "swindle.")

 trébuchet (French term for "medieval catapault") - An endgame position where two Kings are on opposite